 The parents/caregivers who interact with children every day are the first and most important teachers in a child’s life.
 Therefore it’s important that the parents/caregiver are the driving force behind a child’s routine-based developmental plan.

-Learn about individualized Family Service Plan and the process (what to expect)
+Learn about the Individualized Family Service Plan and what to expect:

 Become familiar with service options

 Parents have a choice between home based routines (evidence based) focused services from Stark County Board of DD or the traditional medical model from outpatient providers in the community.